srobo/srcomp-mixtape/README.rst

 - ``magicq_cue`` is the MagicQ cue ID to send.
 - ``magicq_playback`` is the MagicQ playlist ID to send.

+Or:

+- ``obs_video`` is the path to a video file which should be played by OBS Studio.

 .. |Build Status| image:: https://circleci.com/gh/srobo/srcomp-mixtape.svg?style=svg